-I am a research scientist at Samsung Research, Spatial AI.
+I am a Deep Learning Expert at NEURA Robotics.
 I received an M.Sc. in Data Science, and a bachelor's degree in Applied Mathematics from one of the best Russian universities.
-For 4,5 years at Samsung Research, I have been working on various tasks related to 2D and 3D computer vision.
-Overall, I have almost 6 years of both industrial and research experience, focusing on computer vision throughout my career.
-I have co-authored a number of research papers accepted to top-tier conferences and have hands-on experience with various deep learning (CNN, RNN) models and frameworks (PyTorch, Tensorflow).
+I have worked as a Research Scientist at Samsung Research for 5 years.
+Overall, I have over 6 years of both industrial and research experience, focusing on 2D and 3D computer vision throughout my career.
+I co-authored 15+ research papers accepted to top-tier conferences, prepared a number of technical patents, and gained hands-on experience with various deep learning (CNN, RNN, Transformer) models and frameworks (PyTorch, Tensorflow).

 Developed state-of-the-art algorithms addressing 2D and 3D computer vision tasks: SLAM, visual and sensor-based localization, 3D reconstruction of indoor scenes, depth estimation, object segmentation, 2D and 3D object detection.
 Formulated scientific hypotheses and conducted experiments to prove them.
 Wrote a number of academic papers accepted to top-tier CV and robotics conferences such as CVPR, ECCV, WACV, IROS.
 Overall, contributed to 16 papers.
 Outstanding Reviewer at NeurIPS 2022 Datasets and Benchmarks track.
 Own international patents on technical inventions.
 Developed demos and PoCs on visual odometry, visual indoor navigation, fruit and vegetable weight measurement based on RGB-D data.
 Collected, labeled and prepared data for prototyping and research purposes: visual navigation, 3D reconstruction of indoor scenes, visual analytics for retail.
 Mastered all kinds of writing: academic manuscripts, annual reports, patents, tasks for data annotators, documentation, and internal guides.